For information about the Neuroscience program and major, please visit www.bucknell.edu/neuroscience

 - Ph.D., Boston University, 1994

-Undergraduate or graduate students or research assistants who are looking for research opportunities and who have interests or experiences in neuroscience, genetics, computer programming and computational sciences, psychophysiology and neuroimaging, especially as they relate to neurodevelopmental disorders, should contact me at firstname.lastname@example.org.
+Undergraduate or graduate students or research assistants who are looking for research opportunities and who have interests or experiences in neuroscience, genetics, computer programming and computational sciences, psychophysiology and neuroimaging, should contact me at firstname.lastname@example.org.

 - Introduction to Psychology,